bpbond/R-data-picarro/R-data-picarro.md

 Data management after publication
 ========================================================

-Don't let the perfect be the enemy of the good.
+Again...don't let the perfect be the enemy of the good.

-Be aware of 'unstructured' data repositories like [GitHub](https://github.com) (intended primarily for code), [figshare](https://figshare.com) (super easy, gives instant DOIs), etc.
+Be aware of 'unstructured' data repositories like [GitHub](https://github.com) (intended primarily for code development, not permanent deposition), [figshare](https://figshare.com) (super easy, gives instant DOIs), etc.

 Far better the data be available permanently, however imperfectly they're formatted or described (though those things are good), than lost forever.

-Again, a practical guide: http://kbroman.org/steps2rr/

 Data management after publication